eCitizen/Connect/DataPolicy-ExecutiveOrder/DataPolicy.md

 ## Section 1.1.
 Scope

 [Authorized by executive order]

 [Basic scheme: 1.
 Classification as Public or Protected.
 2.CIO determines open data and publishing priority of public records 3.
 Legal Counsel approves]

+## Section 1.2 Application

+Consult with departments
+{Section 2 & 3}

+Consult with: Experts, thought leaders, key stakeholders, implementations {Section 2 & 3}

+Explore options

+Implementations

+## Section 1.3 Issue and Maintain

+{Sections 2 & 3)

+# Section 2.
+Workflow and Approval Chains

+## 2.1 City of Boston Data Classification

+Ch 66 Assessment
+[Tied to “public” wording]
+[Check list: ask if any exception to Chapter 66 applies.
+If no, then data is classified as public.
+If yes, then data is classified as protected.]

+## 2.2 Classification as Protected Data

+[rules that apply to data classified as protected data]

+### 2.2.1 Apply protected data guidance

+[Departments must secure and manage protected data in accordance with applicable rules]

+[Do not change, diminish, or alter rights or obligations] {Section 4}

+### 2.2.2.
+CIO Approves Technology

+### 2.2.3 Approval by Corporation Council

+[ Corporation Council to “confirm any quote disclosure” accords with policy and law] {Section 3b}

 Application